 ALM Octane collects the results of the pipeline step runs.
 These are the builds that comprise the run.

 The pipeline run's number is the build number of the root step in the pipeline.

 The pipeline run's status is determined by the result of the root job.
 Therefore, for the pipeline run status to reflect the results of other jobs in the flow, make sure that on your CI server, the results of those jobs are aggregated up to the root job.

 ALM Octane collects the results of the automated tests that run as part of the pipeline.
 ALM Octane creates automated test and test run entities associated with the test run results it collects.
 If a relevant automated test already exists, the results are associated with that test.
 For more details, see Creating automated test entities.

 View the automated tests alongside the manual tests in ALM Octane.
 View the test run results when tracking the quality of your products and releases.

 ALM Octane collects any available SCM commit information.

 If you set up security testing integration, a pipeline run triggers a security assessment of your application's code, and ALM Octane displays the newly found vulnerabilities in the pipeline run.

 This enables you to quickly identify and correct security vulnerabilities introduced into the code.

-For details, see Set up Fortify on Demand integration
+For details, see Set up an integration with Fortify